Viriliter/PedestrianSlayer2/README.md

 # BUILDING MINIMAL IMAGE FOR PEDESTRIAN SLAYER 2 USING YOCTO PROJECT
-This documentaton describes how a yocto project is built on Raspberry Pi 3 for Pedestrian Slayer 2.
-Documentation covers from installing requred meta layers essential for building Yocto project and some customisations like installing external meta layers and libraries to the target system.
+This documentation describes how a Yocto project is built on a Raspberry Pi 3 for Pedestrian Slayer 2.
+It covers from installing essential meta-layers for Raspberry Pi to some project oriented customizations like adding external meta-layers and libraries.

-## DOWNLOAD POKY AND METADATA LAYERS
+## Download Poky and Metadata Layers

 ```shell
 git clone -b dunfell git://git.yoctoproject.org/poky.git